Genuine quantum scars in many-body spin systems: Results

-We emphasize that this effect is not due to the initial condition overlapping with a few non-thermal eigenstates~\cite{turner2018weak}, but to most of the thermal eigenstates being scarred.
-This is a genuinely quantum effect: due to ergodicity, a classical ensemble prepared nearby an IS UPO will at long times spread uniformly across the phase space at $E = 0$, in a way that does not depend on the specific initial condition, see Fig.~\ref{Fig3}.
+We emphasize that this effect is not due to the initial condition overlapping with a few non-thermal eigenstates~\cite{turner2018weak}, but to many of the thermal eigenstates being scarred.
+This is a genuinely quantum effect: due to ergodicity, a classical ensemble prepared nearby an IS UPO will at long times spread uniformly across the phase space at $E = 0$, in a way that does not depend on the specific initial condition, see Fig.~\ref{Fig4}(a).
 By striking contrast, it is more likely to find the quantum system on the UPO it started from.
 In other words, scarring makes the quantum system remember its past better than a classical system would, in a rare example of weak ergodicity breaking.
-We use the adjective \textit{weak} because, while the enhancement of the phase-space projection on the UPOs is large in relative terms, it is small in absolute terms, possibly scaling as $Q \sim N e^{-\mathcal{O}(N)}$, e.g., $Q_{\rm max} \sim 5 \times 10^{-4}$ in Fig.~\ref{Fig2} and $\bar{Q}_{\rm max} \sim 3 \times 10^{-5}$ in Fig.~\ref{Fig3}.
-Indeed, scarring should be seen as a small albeit measurable correction to the picture of thermalization in isolated quantum systems~\cite{polkovnikov2011colloquium,d2016quantum}, not contradicting paradigms such as the ETH~\cite{rigol2008thermalization}.